wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Development
 The current plan for work is...
+- Delays with GPT not working well, and now is unnavailable, possibly related...
-1. It does not dynamically display the user's name, this would be a fatal flaw, and will be fixed as soon as the GPU code is done, still installer issues with earlier working features, not detecing features of GPU correctly.
-GPT has been not working well, and now is unnavailable.
+1. It does not dynamically display the user's name, this would be a fatal flaw.
-1. GPU Selection in Bash, then install appropriate libraries, and then in main program, configuration and use, of GPU and/or CPU, depending upon the assigment of Layers in the configuration.
+1. installer issues with earlier working features, not detecing features of GPU correctly, re-investigating test scripts.
 1. Optimize for Less Overall Characters, more advanced programming.
 2. Re-Structure Code/Scripts, ensure code is, appropriately and optimally, located in correctly themed/labeled script(s).
 2. Test and Bugfix, all options and features, soes everything still works.